vuejs/vue-cli/docs/guide/build-targets.md

 ::: tip Note on Vue Dependency
 In lib mode, Vue is *externalized*.
 This means the bundle will not bundle Vue even if your code imports Vue.
 If the lib is used via a bundler, it will attempt to load Vue as a dependency through the bundler; otherwise, it falls back to a global `Vue` variable.

-You can avoid externalization of Vue by providing `--inline-vue` flag to `build` command.
+To avoid this behavior provide `--inline-vue` flag to `build` command.

 ```
 vue-cli-service build --target lib --inline-vue -name myLib [entry]